-Mt Greville Palm Gorge Circuit is a 5km, grade 4 hike located in the Moogerah Peaks National Park, Queensland.
-The hike should take around 2.5 hrs to complete.
+Mt Greville Palm Gorge Circuit is a 5km, grade 4 hike in Moogerah Peaks National Park, Queensland.
+This hike typically takes 2.5 hours to complete.

 The Mount Greville Palm Gorge Circuit summits Mount Greville, a cone-shaped and deeply fissured mountain in South East Queensland, Australia.
 The mountain rises 720 m above sea level and is part of the Moogerah Peaks National Park.
 It lies approximately 100 km south west of Brisbane just outside the town of Boonah.
 Other prominent peaks in this Scenic Rim group of mountains includes Mount Edwards, Mount Moon and Mount French.